CPSAA: Accelerating Sparse Attention using Crossbar-based Processing-In-Memory Architecture: CPSAA

 {\bf Buffers.} The {\em Input Buffer} (IB) will store the input embeddings, i.e., $X$ matrices.
 The {\em Crossbar Buffer} (CB) will store the matrices generated at running time.
 The {\em address information table} (AIT) will record the address information of matrices in the ReRAM arrays, which will be useful when we need to know the location of a specific sub-matrix.

-{\bf QU and DQU.} The Quant Unit will quantize the matrix to a low-precision representation (via $\mathbf{Q}(\cdot)$ function), and the De-quant Unit will convert the low-precision representation back to high precision (via $\mathbf{Q}^{-1}(\cdot)$ function).
+{\bf QU and DQU.} The Quant Unit will quantize the matrix to a low-precision representation (via $\mathbf{QU}(\cdot)$ function), and the De-quant Unit will convert the low-precision representation back to high precision (via $\mathbf{QU}^{-1}(\cdot)$ function).
 The architecture of the QU is shown in Figure~\ref{SU} (a), and the DQU is designed in the inverse process.

 {\bf SU and BU.} The Softmax Unit will perform the softmax function, and the detailed architecture of the SU is the same as A$^3$~\cite{Ham20}, shown in Figure~\ref{SU} (b).
+The input of SU is matrix $S$, which is calculated by multiple crossbar arrays in one tile.
+While crossbar arrays calculate matrix $S$ in different tiles, CPSAA will gather these results to generate $S$.
 The Binarization Unit will convert a given matrix to the `01' matrix, which is performed by a binarization comparator.

 {\bf ReCAM {Scheduler}.} The ReCAM arrays will store the mask matrices, which will be used to generate control signals for the ReRAM-based VMM operations.